MicBrain/Text_Generator/README.md

                               X :-> (A, 2), (B, 1), (Z, 1),

  which means that (X, A) pair occurs twice in the whole data and (X, B) and (X, Z) pairs occur only once.
+Now we will keep a Sigma variable for our text such that Sigma = 2 + 1 + 1 = 4.
+As you have noticed Sigma contains information of the number of times we have a pair starting with X word.